ISoftware-co-za/MyWork/Analysis/Brief.md

 ## Solution

-Develop a software product that empowers individuals and teams to effectively manage their workload.
+Develop a software product that empowers individuals and teams to effectively manage their work.
 The software should offer functionalities for:

 - **Task recording and tracking:** Create tasks for various categories like projects, support tickets, and ad-hoc requests.
 - **Work organization:** Prioritize tasks, set due dates, and categorize them for easy filtering and searching.